 They Don't Test Insulin Until You're Diabetic

-Cortisol Testing Is "Not a Nothing"
+Cortisol Testing Is "Not Standard"

 They Don't Connect Hormones to Weight